dannsam/xenko-docs/manual/input/mouse.md

 > [!Tip] You can get or set mouse visibility with [GameWindow.IsMouseVisible](xref="SiliconStudio.Xenko.Games.GameWindow.IsMouseVisible").

-###Mouse Button States
+###Changes of Mouse Button States

 You can use mouse buttons to trigger various actions in a game.
 For example, left mouse button is commonly used to shoot, jump, move left, etc.

 [Input](xref="SiliconStudio.Xenko.Input.InputManager") base class has several **Methods** that check mouse button states: _Pressed_, _Down_, and _Released_: